mkozjak/mkozjak.github.io/_posts/2025-09-18-custom-otel-receiver.md

 keywords: "iot opentelemetry otel mqtt metrics google cloud"
 ---

-When you're dealing with IoT devices that communicate over message brokers, getting their telemetry data into your observability stack can be challenging.
-Standard OpenTelemetry receivers expect HTTP or gRPC endpoints, but many IoT devices publish data to message brokers using lightweight protocols.
-This is the story of how I built a custom OpenTelemetry receiver to bridge this gap.

-**The Problem**
+So there I was, staring at a fleet of IoT devices communicating with a message broker, and trying to get their data into my observability stack.

+The thing is, these devices aren't your typical web services.
+They're running on ESP32 microcontrollers with limited memory and processing power, so they can't handle protocols like HTTP or gRPC.
+But they still needed to be monitored just like everything else in my infrastructure.

+**When Standard Solutions Don't Cut It**

-I had a fleet of IoT devices sending telemetry data to a message broker.
-These devices were publishing structured JSON messages containing logs, heartbeats, and status information.
-Each message included a device identifier, message type, and payload data.
+I had a bunch of devices publishing JSON messages to MQTT topics - stuff like heartbeats, error logs, and status updates.
+Each message had a device ID, message type, and some payload data.
+Pretty straightforward, except for one problem: OpenTelemetry receivers expect standard protocols, not lightweight pub/sub messaging.

-The challenge was getting this data into my OpenTelemetry-based observability pipeline.
-I needed a way to:
+I needed something that could:

-1. Subscribe to message broker topics
+1. Subscribe to message broker topics without breaking a sweat
-2. Parse the incoming JSON messages
+2. Parse incoming JSON reliably
-3. Convert them to OpenTelemetry log format
+3. Convert everything to proper OpenTelemetry logs
-4. Extract metrics from specific message types (like heartbeats)
+4. Extract metrics from heartbeats for monitoring

-**The Solution: A Custom Receiver**
+I could've tried forcing existing receivers to work, or built some middleware.
+But that felt like working around the problem instead of solving it properly.

+**Going Custom: Because Sometimes You Have To**

-OpenTelemetry Collector's architecture makes it possible to build custom components that fit your specific needs.
-Rather than trying to force-fit existing receivers or writing complex middleware, I decided to build a receiver that natively understood my device communication protocol.
+OpenTelemetry Collector's plugin architecture is quite powerful once you dig into it.
+Instead of fighting the system, I decided to build a receiver that understood my devices natively.

-### Key Design Decisions
+Here's what I learned works well:

-**Message Broker Integration**: The receiver establishes a persistent connection to the message broker and subscribes to device telemetry topics.
-This ensures real-time data flow without polling or batch processing delays.
+**Keep the Connection Alive**: The receiver maintains a persistent connection to the message broker and subscribes to all the relevant topics.
+No polling, no batch processing delays - just real-time data flowing like it should.

-**Intelligent Message Parsing**: Different device message types require different handling.
-Error messages become error-level logs, while heartbeat messages are processed to extract operational metrics like uptime and device status.
+**Smart Message Handling**: Different message types get different treatment.
+Error messages become error-level logs for when things go sideways.
+Heartbeat messages get processed into metrics because nothing says "device health" like a good uptime graph.

-**Dual-Purpose Data Flow**: The same incoming data stream serves two purposes - generating structured logs for debugging and troubleshooting, while simultaneously creating metrics for monitoring and alerting.
+**Double Duty**: The same data stream serves two purposes - structured logs for debugging and troubleshooting, and metrics for monitoring dashboards.

-**Implementation Approach**
+**Building It Right**

-Instead of modifying the core OpenTelemetry Collector, I built this as a proper extension using the collector's plugin architecture.
+I built this as a proper OpenTelemetry extension using the official plugin architecture.
 This meant:

-- Creating a receiver factory that integrates with the collector's component system
+- Creating a receiver factory that plays nicely with the collector's component system
-- Implementing proper lifecycle management (start, stop, error handling)
+- Implementing proper lifecycle management and error handling
-- Converting raw device messages into OpenTelemetry's native log format
+- Converting device messages into OpenTelemetry's native log format
-- Adding appropriate metadata and attributes for downstream processing
+- Adding metadata that actually helps downstream processing

-The receiver handles connection management, automatic reconnection, and graceful shutdown scenarios.
+The receiver handles all the boring stuff automatically - connection management, reconnection when things go wrong, graceful shutdowns when you want to deploy updates.

-**Advanced Pipeline Configuration**
+**Pipeline Magic**

-One of the most powerful aspects of this solution is leveraging OpenTelemetry Collector's pipeline system.
-I configured multiple pipelines to handle different aspects of the data:
+One of the coolest parts of this whole setup is leveraging OpenTelemetry's pipeline system.
+I ended up with multiple pipelines handling different aspects of the same data:

-- **Device Logs Pipeline**: Processes general device logs with appropriate filtering and routing
+- **Device Logs Pipeline**: General device logs with filtering and routing based on severity
-- **Metrics Pipeline**: Converts heartbeat messages into time-series metrics for monitoring
+- **Metrics Pipeline**: Heartbeat messages converted to time-series data for monitoring
-- **Error Pipeline**: Handles device error messages with specific alerting rules
+- **Error Pipeline**: Dedicated handling for device errors with appropriate alerting

-This separation allows for different retention policies, processing rules, and export destinations based on data type and importance.
+This separation allows for different retention policies, processing rules, and destinations.
+Error logs might go to alerting systems while general telemetry goes to long-term storage.

-**Custom Collector Distribution**
+**Deployment Reality Check**

-To deploy this receiver, I built a custom OpenTelemetry Collector distribution using the official collector builder.
-This approach ensures:
+To deploy this, I built a custom OpenTelemetry Collector distribution using the official builder tool.
+This involves telling the builder to include my custom receiver along with all the standard components.

+This approach gives me:

-- Version compatibility with the broader OpenTelemetry ecosystem
+- Version compatibility with the rest of the OpenTelemetry ecosystem
-- Easy deployment and configuration management
+- Easy deployment (it's just another container)
-- Integration with existing observability infrastructure
+- Integration with existing infrastructure
-- Future upgrade path as OpenTelemetry evolves
+- A clear upgrade path as OpenTelemetry evolves

-**Results and Benefits**
+**What Actually Happened**

-This custom receiver solved several critical problems:
+This custom receiver solved problems I didn't even know I had:

-**Real-time Visibility**: Device telemetry now flows directly into our observability stack in real-time, enabling immediate alerting on device issues.
+**Real-time Processing**: Device telemetry flows directly into my observability stack the moment it happens.
+No delays, no batch processing windows, no wondering about device status.

-**Unified Data Model**: All device data follows OpenTelemetry standards, making it compatible with any OpenTelemetry-compliant backend (Jaeger, Prometheus, cloud providers, etc.).
+**Standards Compliance**: All device data follows OpenTelemetry standards, which means it works with literally any OpenTelemetry-compatible backend.
+Jaeger, Prometheus, cloud providers - pick your poison.

-**Operational Metrics**: Heartbeat data automatically becomes metrics for monitoring device health, uptime, and connectivity status.
+**Automatic Metrics**: Heartbeat data automatically becomes metrics for monitoring device health without any extra processing.
+Device status changes are immediately visible.

-**Cost Optimization**: Intelligent filtering and processing rules ensure we're only storing and processing relevant data, reducing storage and compute costs.
+**Cost Optimization**: Smart filtering and processing rules mean I'm only storing and processing data that actually matters, keeping cloud costs reasonable.

-**Scalability**: The receiver handles connection management and can scale with the device fleet without requiring architectural changes.
+**Scale When Ready**: The receiver handles connection management and can grow with my device fleet without requiring architectural changes.
+Started with dozens of devices, now handling hundreds.

-**Lessons Learned**

-Building this custom receiver taught me several valuable lessons:
+**Things I Wish I'd Known Earlier**

-**OpenTelemetry's Flexibility**: The collector's plugin architecture is more powerful than I initially realized.
+**OpenTelemetry is More Flexible Than You Think**: The collector's plugin architecture is seriously powerful.
 You can extend it to handle virtually any data source or protocol.
+Don't be afraid to go custom when it makes sense.

-**Configuration Complexity**: As you add more processors and filters, configuration management becomes critical.
-Documentation and testing are essential.
+**Configuration Gets Messy Fast**: As you add more processors and filters, keeping track of configuration becomes a real challenge.
+Document everything and test religiously.

-**Signal Transformation**: The ability to convert logs to metrics (and vice versa) opens up interesting possibilities for deriving insights from different signal types.
+**Signal Transformation is Gold**: The ability to convert logs to metrics (and vice versa) opens up crazy possibilities for deriving insights from your data.

-**Production Considerations**: Real-world deployment requires careful attention to error handling, connection resilience, and monitoring the collector itself.
+**Monitor the Monitor**: In production, you need to watch the collector itself.
+Connection failures, processing errors, resource usage - it all matters when you're depending on it for observability.

-**When to Build Custom Components**
+**When Custom Makes Sense**

-A custom receiver makes sense when:
+Building a custom receiver is worth it when:

-- Your data sources don't speak standard protocols
+- Your data sources speak protocols that don't exist in standard receivers
 - You need real-time processing of specialized data formats
-- Existing receivers would require significant preprocessing
+- Existing receivers would require significant preprocessing that defeats the purpose
-- You want to optimize for your specific use case
+- You want to optimize for your specific use case instead of general solutions

-The investment in building custom OpenTelemetry components pays off when you have unique requirements that don't fit standard patterns.
-The result is a robust, maintainable solution that integrates seamlessly with the broader observability ecosystem.
+The time investment pays off when you have unique requirements that don't fit the standard mold.
+Plus, you end up with something that integrates seamlessly with the broader observability ecosystem.

-For teams dealing with IoT devices, industrial equipment, or other specialized telemetry sources, custom OpenTelemetry receivers offer a path to unified observability without compromising on functionality or performance.
+For anyone dealing with IoT devices, industrial equipment, or other specialized telemetry sources, custom OpenTelemetry receivers offer a path to unified observability without compromising on functionality.
+Just don't underestimate the configuration complexity - future you will thank present you for good documentation.

+*Got similar observability challenges?
+I'd love to hear how you're solving them.
+Hit me up!*